 In the good old days, it was OK if things took a little more time.
 Social media didn’t exist.
-The news came out twice a day—first in the morning paper and then on the evening broadcast.
+The news came out twice daily—first in the morning paper and then on the evening broadcast.

 Companies weren’t buried in information.
-IT didn’t have to deliver curated data to analysts on a moment’s notice, and reports didn’t have to be prepared at the drop of a hat.
+IT didn’t have to deliver curated data to analysts at a moment’s notice, and reports didn’t have to be prepared at the drop of a hat.

 Oh, how things have changed.
 Our world operates at light speed.
 Traditional news outlets—pushed to the limits by social media—have become micro cyclical.
 Businesses must perpetually analyze huge volumes of data; they can no longer afford to wait for monthly reports to tell them what to do next.